bsvetchine/django-musicbrainz/README.md

 ## Description

-Django Musicbrainz is a small app that allows browsing data from a local musicibrainz database within your django project.
+django-musicbrainz is a small app that allows browsing data from a local musicibrainz database within your django project.

 It contains a models.py file describing the musicbrainz database organization and a router.py file allowing read access to the musicbrainz database.